Whitby: History

-Abbey
+Priests and harrying

+Whitby was known in the Anglo-Saxon period as Streoneshalh, meaning "Streon's nook of land".
+The modern name, which first appears in the Domesday Book, means "Hvíta's farmstead", from Old Norse Hvítabýr.

-A monastery was founded at Streanæshealh in AD 657 by King Oswiu or Oswy of Northumbria, as an act of thanksgiving, after defeating Penda, the pagan king of Mercia.
-At its foundation, the abbey was an Anglo-Saxon 'double monastery' for men and women.
+A monastery was founded at Streoneshalh in 657 AD by King Oswiu or Oswy of Northumbria, as an act of thanksgiving, after defeating Penda, the pagan king of Mercia.
+At its foundation, the abbey was an Anglo-Saxon "double monastery" for men and women.
 Its first abbess, the royal princess Hild, was later venerated as a saint.
 The abbey became a centre of learning, and here Cædmon the cowherd was "miraculously" transformed into an inspired poet whose poetry is an example of Anglo-Saxon literature.
 The abbey became the leading royal nunnery of the kingdom of Deira, and the burial-place of its royal family.
 The Synod of Whitby, in 664, established the Roman date of Easter in Northumbria at the expense of the Celtic one.

 The monastery was destroyed between 867 and 870 in a series of raids by Vikings from Denmark under their leaders Ingwar and Ubba.
-Its site remained desolate for more than 200 years until after the Norman Conquest of 1066.
+Its site remained desolate for more than 200 years until after the Norman Conquest of England in 1066.
 After the Conquest, the area was granted to William de Percy who, in 1078 donated land to found a Benedictine monastery dedicated to St Peter and St Hilda.
 William de Percy's gift included land for the monastery, the town and port of Whitby and St Mary's Church and dependent chapels at Fyling, Hawsker, Sneaton, Ugglebarnby, Dunsley, and Aislaby, five mills including Ruswarp, Hackness with two mills and two churches.

+When the Domesday Book was compiled in 1086, Whitby was recorded being partially waste and a small settlement lying within the Langbaurgh Wapentake of Yorkshire.
+Further details reveal the state of Whitby's economic and agricultural decline (when compared with its pre-Conquest state under Earl Siward) which were due to the depredations of William the Conqueror's army during the Harrying of the North in 1069–70.

 In about 1128 Henry I granted the abbey burgage in Whitby and permission to hold a fair at the feast of St Hilda on 25 August.
 A second fair was held close to St Hilda's winter feast at Martinmas.
 Market rights were granted to the abbey and descended with the liberty.
-Whitby Abbey surrendered in December 1539 when Henry VIII dissolved the monasteries.

-Town